jboss-developer/jboss-developer-shared-resources/guides/START_JBOSS_EAP.md

-Start the JBoss EAP Server
+Start the Red Hat JBoss Enterprise Application Platform Server
 ===========================

-Before you deploy a quickstart using the Maven command line tool, in most cases you need a running JBoss EAP server.
+Before you deploy a quickstart using the Maven command line tool, in most cases you need a running Red Hat JBoss Enterprise Application Platform server.
 A few of the Arquillian tests do not require a running server.
 This will be noted in the README for that quickstart.

 The JBoss EAP server can be started the following ways.